PIFAnySystemsCanada/esp32-network-component/README.md

-# ESP-IDF WIFI component
+# ESP-IDF Network component

 ## What is it?

 This is a component for the ESP-IDF 4.1 or better.
 It is intended for IOT situations were devices are tested in a lab first, and then deployed to the field.
+This module provides both ethernet and wifi functionality.
 The module is designed to work where the WIFI connection is unstable.

-It supports the following features:
+The WIFI driver supports the following features:

 * support for two SSID's (one for development, one for field)
 * retry on connection failure or connection drop - expects the WIFI connection to be flakey.
 * able to check if the WIFI connection has been established and working
 * able to wait until the WIFI connection has been established
+* support for two status LED's depending on if the WIFI is connected, dropped, reconnecting, etc

+The ethernet driver supports the following features:

+* able to check if the ethernet connection has been established and working
+* able to wait until the ethernet connection has been established (waits for an IP number)
+* support for two status LED's depending on if the Ethernet is connected and has an IP number

+The WIFI and Ethernet drivers are based on the samples provided in the ESP-IDF, and some code added to handle restarting a WIFI connection and waiting for an IP number to be assigned.

 ## Including the Component